-I am always hearing that parents are doing it wrong.
-According to random articles, television talking heads and Supernanny, we are all too permissive which is leading to increased stress.
-I don’t disagree that we could do things a little bit differently, but not in the ways these individuals often encourage: with more discipline and less tolerance for “bad” kids.
+I’m always hearing that parents are doing it wrong.
+According to random articles, television talking heads, and Supernanny, we are all too permissive, which is leading to increased stress.
+I agree that we could do things a little differently, but not in the ways these individuals often encourage: with more discipline and less tolerance for “bad” kids.

 Disclaimer: I am the antithesis of Supernanny.
 There, I said it.
-And I will not take it back, because we define “discipline” in completely different ways.
+And I will not take it back, because she and I define “discipline” in completely different ways.